 9.20.1 Whenever a cyber attack or security incident in the Supplier’s systems that may affect Customers is detected, the Supplier shall take the following actions:

-9.20.1.1 The Supplier shall inform the Customer and the Administrator of the Tender with all possible speed in accordance with the severity of the incident and, in any case, shall do so within a period of time that shall not exceed 12 hours from the moment the cyber attack incident is detected with certainty, except where a competent judicial body issues an order that prohibits this.
+9.20.1.1 The Supplier shall inform the Customer and the Administrator of the Tender with all possible speed commensurate with the severity of the incident and, in any case, shall do so within a period of time that shall not exceed 12 hours from the moment the cyber attack incident is detected with certainty, except where a competent judicial body issues an order that prohibits this.

-9.20.1.2 The Supplier shall take every requisite measure, in accordance with the circumstances of the matter, to mitigate the effects and minimize the damage of the cyber attack.
+9.20.1.2 The Supplier shall take every requisite measure, commensurate with the circumstances of the matter, to mitigate the effects and minimize the damage of the cyber attack.

 9.20.1.3 The Supplier shall apprise the Customer and the Administrator of the Tender of measures that they may take to mitigate the effects and minimize the damage of the security incident.